Recalled or Failed Cannabis Destruction

 The process of destroying and disposing of failed product is much more stringent, but don’t worry – we still make it easy.

 In the state of California, all cannabis products have to undergo rigorous testing before retail sales.
 Governing bodies, such as the Bureau of Cannabis Control (BCC), set testing standards, and they continue to strengthen the regulations on safety requirements.
-If you're facing failed product testing or a product recall — Easy Waste Management is here to help!
+If you're facing failed product testing or a product recall — Easy Cannabis Waste is here to help!

 Testing for Failed Cannabis Products